-Rep. LEWIS: It's hard to believe that in a short time, that we have come so far as a nation and as a people.
+LEWIS: It's hard to believe that in a short time, that we have come so far as a nation and as a people.
 When you look back, the year that Barack Obama was born 50 years ago, black people and white people in the American South couldn't sit together on a bus, or on a train, or in a waiting room.
 And we changed that.

-(Soundbite of historical footage, March on Washington):
+LOHR: (Soundbite of historical footage, March on Washington):

-One of Lewis' few political controversies came in 2007.
+LOHR: One of Lewis' few political controversies came in 2007.
 Ironically, it was over then-Senator Barack Obama.
 As Mr. Obama campaigned for the party's presidential nomination, Lewis endorsed Hillary Clinton.
 Lewis had a longstanding relationship with both Bill and Hillary Clinton.
 He called it a close friendship.
 But by early 2008, the congressman was under pressure to back Mr. Obama, and citing the will of the district, Lewis switched his endorsement.

-Rep. LEWIS: This man, this senator, Barack Obama, somehow in some way, he's been able to emerge to carry the hopes and dreams and aspirations of millions of people.
+LEWIS: This man, this senator, Barack Obama, somehow in some way, he's been able to emerge to carry the hopes and dreams and aspirations of millions of people.

 LOHR: But the decision weighed heavily on Lewis.

-Rep. LEWIS: This has been hard.
+LEWIS: This has been hard.
 This has been difficult, but there come a time when you have to make a decision.

-In 2008, when Barack Obama was elected president, the congressman watched the results from his district headquarters in Atlanta.
+LOHR: In 2008, when Barack Obama was elected president, the congressman watched the results from his district headquarters in Atlanta.

-Rep. LEWIS: It doesn't matter whether we are black or white, or Latino or Asian-American, or Native American, Barack Obama is saying to America: We are one people.
+LEWIS: It doesn't matter whether we are black or white, or Latino or Asian-American, or Native American, Barack Obama is saying to America: We are one people.

-Kathy Lohr, NPR News, Atlanta.
+LOHR: Kathy Lohr, NPR News, Atlanta.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.